-Spermicide is a chemical that destroys sperm and reduces the chance of pregnancy.
-It is a contraceptive substance that a person can insert inside their vagina.
-There are different spermicide options, including creams, gels, and films.
-People can use them alone or in combination with other barrier birth control methods, such as condoms.
+Spermicide is a birth control substance that comes in creams, gels, and films.
+It destroys sperm and reduces the chance of pregnancy.
+A person can insert spermicide inside their vagina.
+People can use it alone or with other methods, such as condoms.

-This article explores what spermicide is in more detail, the different forms a person can use, and the companies that stock them.
+This article explores what spermicide is in more detail and the different types a person can use.
 It also explores some frequently asked questions and alternative products.

 Spermicide is a type of barrier contraception that prevents sperm from reaching an egg.
 Most spermicides contain the chemical nonoxynol-9, which damages sperm.
 Typically, an individual inserts spermicide in their vagina, where it forms a barrier that slows and kills sperm, preventing it from entering the uterus.
 It is available without a prescription and comes in different forms, such as creams, foams, gels, films, and suppositories.

 Evidence suggests that when people spermicide alone, it is among the least effective types of birth control.
 Therefore, many experts recommend using other forms of barrier methods, such as condoms or diaphragms, in addition to spermicides.
 For example, when people use them together correctly, the pregnancy rate for spermicide and condoms is less than 1%.

 It is also advisable that individuals use spermicides and condoms together because spermicides alone do not provide any protection against sexually transmitted infections (STIs).

 Spermicide comes in several forms with different characteristics.
 Some include the below.

 A spermicidal or vaginal contraceptive film consists of a thin sheet of film that an individual folds in quarters and in half again before inserting into the vagina.

 It acts as a barrier that absorbs vaginal secretions and melts into a thick gel.
 People should insert the film at least 15 minutes before engaging in sexual intercourse.